parryc/thevoid/templates/leflan/language_k'iche'.md

 ## Introductory Note

-The history of Mayan languages, from a documentary perspective, is one of consistent variation in written form and the dialect surveyed.For example, two edition of _Diccionario Quiché-Español_ by Abraham Garcia Hernandez and Santiago Yac Sam vary in orthography between the 2008 and the 1980 edition.
+The history of Mayan languages, from a documentary perspective, is one of consistent variation in written form and the dialect surveyed.
+For example, two edition of _Diccionario Quiché-Español_ by Abraham Garcia Hernandez and Santiago Yac Sam vary in orthography between the 2008 and the 1980 edition.
 This is not to mention the even greater variation with Munro Edmonson's 1965 _Quiche-English Dictionary_.
 As a result, the examples listed below may vary with one's own resources or elicitations by instructors.
 As Sergio Romero puts it, "K'ichee' shows substantial dialectal variation and dialect stereotypes are important ethnic markers for its speakers."<cite>[Romero 2016](#romero)</cite> So just lean in to the dialect and enjoy your journey with K'iche'!

 ## Nouns